boblannon/notebooks/README.md

 ------------
 Didn't want to make one single requirements.txt, but maybe I'll make a bunch of different ones?
 In the meantime, if you get an import error, here's some stuff you might not have:

-* the major scientific computing packages (SciPy, NumPy, Scikit-learn, etc)
+* the major scientific computing packages
-    * The easiest way to get most of this stuff is to install the "Enthought Python Distribution"[http://www.enthought.com/products/epd.php]
-    * that's not necessary, though: you can absolutely
+   * SciPy
+   * NumPy
+   * Scikit-learn
+   * matplotlib
 * nltk
     * in PyPi
     * you may have to download some of the corpus resources: http://nltk.org/api/nltk.html#module-nltk.downloader